 Text messages have a reputation for being informal and inconsequential, but you might have really critical information in there!
 If you deleted some texts to clear up space on your iPhone and—whoops!—accidentally got rid of one that’s important, all hope is not lost.

 There are three potential avenues for recovering a deleted text message: You can restore your iPhone to a time before the message was deleted, you might be able to contact your wireless provider, and you may be able to use a third-party app.
 Here’s a brief explanation of all three options.

 Recover deleted texts using an iCloud backup

 This is probably the simplest and fastest way to restore missing texts.
 If you have an iCloud backup from before the time when you deleted the text, you should be able to get it back by restoring your phone to that iCloud backup.

 Open Settings, tap on your Apple ID card at the top, select iCloud > Manage Storage > Backups.
 You’ll see a list of backups for your devices and can tap on the one for your iPhone to see when it was last backed up.

 To reset your iPhone go to General > Reset > Erase All Content and Settings.
-Once your iPhone restarts and begins the setup process, choose to restore from an iCloud backup and select the backup from before you erased your text message.
+Once your iPhone restarts and begins the setup process, choose to restore from an iCloud backup and select the backup that is dated prior to when you erased your text message.